 ‘End-Users’ of machinery should be aware that the formal ‘suitable and sufficient’ risk assessment, and the PUWER assessment of a machine is required by law, and the reports will be asked for by the HSE (or the local enforcement body) in the event of an incident occurring.

-Machinery UKCA / UKNI and CE Compliance Inspection
+Machinery UKCA / UKNI and CE Compliance Inspection and Certification

 Historically many companies purchasing new machinery have used their own internal technical and purchasing specifications as part of their machinery acquisition process, and then carry out factory acceptance testing (FAT) at the manufacturers premises to check for compliance to this specification prior to taking delivery of the machine.